Symmetric Circuits for Rank Logic: Introduction

 \section{Introduction}

 The study of extensions of fixed-point logics plays an important role in the field of descriptive complexity theory.
 In particular, fixed-point logic with counting ($\FPC$) has become a reference logic in the search for a logic for polynomial-time (see~\cite{Dawar-siglog}).
-In this context, Anderson and Dawar~\cite{AndersonD17} provide an interesting characterisation of the expressive power of $\FPC$ in terms of circuit complexity.
+In this context, Anderson and Dawar~\cite{AndersonD17} provide an interesting characterization of the expressive power of $\FPC$ in terms of circuit complexity.
 They show that the properties expressible in this logic are exactly those that can be decided by polynomially-uniform families of circuits (with threshold gates) satisfying a natural \emph{symmetry} condition.
 Not only does this illustrate the robustness of $\FPC$ as a complexity class within $\PT$ by giving a distinct and natural characterization of it, it also demonstrates that the techniques for proving inexpressibility in the field of finite model theory can be understood as lower-bound methods against a natural circuit complexity class.
+An interesting example of the latter is the lower bounds for arithmetic circuits computing the permanent obtained by these methods~\cite{DawarW20}.
 This raises an obvious question (explicitly posed in the concluding section of~\cite{AndersonD17}) of how to obtain circuit characterizations of logics more expressive than $\FPC$, such as choiceless polynomial time (CPT) and fixed-point logic with rank ($\FPR$).
 It is this last question that we address in this paper.